Youth Protection Guidelines for Camping Accommodations

 View more information at the following links!

 All groups must check in with the Camp Hosts.
 Check in time is no earlier than 6:00 pm on Fridays.
-The Camp Hosts are located in the cabin area in the back of the Scout Store.
-Please do not park in the Scout Store's parking lot, but use the camp's large parking lot on the right.
+The Camp Hosts are located at the reception center in Camp McIntosh.

 The Camp Hosts are expecting a unit roster at time of check in.
 At that time, you will review the camp policies and make any final arrangements for program activities.
 You will also select a check out time so the Ranger or Camp Host can review the facility prior to your departure on Sunday.